Eve Egoyan: Music career

 Egoyan specializes in new works for the piano.
 Canadian composer Ann Southam dedicated several works to Egoyan throughout the late 1990s and early 2000s including: Qualities of Consonance (1998), Figures: Music for Piano and String Orchestra (2001), In Retrospect (2004), and Simple Lines of Enquiry (2008).

 Her 12 solo CDs explore music by composers ranging from Erik Satie to Alvin Curran, Michael Finnissy, James Tenney, Martin Arnold, Linda Catlin Smith, and Southam.
 Her most recent album, De Puro Amor & En Amor Duro, features two large-scale works by Spanish-German composer Maria de Alvear.

-In Surface Tension, a piece created in collaboration with media artist David Rokeby, Egoyan's performance is translated by Rokeby's software into images projected on a screen above the piano.
-Changes in dynamics, pitch, tone and duration trigger visuals based on natural processes like the motion of planets, the swarming of insects, and water ripples created by a falling pebble.
+In Surface Tension, a collaborative work with media artist David Rokeby, Egoyan's performance undergoes transformation through Rokeby's software, resulting in images projected onto a screen positioned above the piano.
+Variations in dynamics, pitch, tone, and duration serve as triggers for visuals inspired by natural phenomena, such as the movements of planets, the swarming of insects, and the ripple effects caused by a falling pebble.

 In 2018, Egoyan created Solo for Duet, an integrated mix of sound, image, and unspoken narrative challenging traditional conceptions of piano and pianist.
 The following year she collaborated with director Su Rynard on a 72-minute portrait film, Duet for Solo Piano, that documents this musical exploration.

 Egoyan's current focus is composing and performing her own work for augmented piano – an acoustic piano equipped with computer software to extend, expand, and enhance the sound.

 Egoyan has been the recipient of several accolades including "Best Classical" by The Globe and Mail (1999) for her first solo CD; one of "Ten Top" classical discs, by The New Yorker magazine (2009); and "Top Classical Disc of the Year", by The Globe and Mail (2011).
 In 2013, she received a Chalmers Arts Fellowship.
 In 2019, the CBC named her one of the “best 25 Canadian classical pianists of all time”.
 She won the Muriel Sherrin Award from the Toronto Arts Foundation in 2019.

 She has performed in Canada, the US, Europe, and Japan, including festivals in Italy (Transart), Austria (Klangspuren), the UK (Huddersfield Festival), and Vancouver (Modulus Festival).
 She is a Fellow of the Royal Society of Canada (FRSC) and has been designated a CMC Ambassador by the Canadian Music Centre.
 Egoyan is an elected Associate of the Royal Academy of Music, London, England (ARAM).

 Personal life

 Egoyan is married to David Rokeby, a media artist.
-Her older brother, Atom Egoyan, is a Canadian filmmaker.
+Her older brother, Atom Egoyan, is an Armenian-Canadian filmmaker.